 Simpler Welcome Packs

-Welcome packs may include fewer non-essential niceties at this time, and we hope you understand that this is in order to put less strain on our housekeepers at this time.
+Welcome packs may include fewer non-essential niceties at this time, and we hope you understand that this is for reasons of safety.

 High touch areas of your cottage will be sanitised using anti-viral products prior to your stay.
 These include (but are not limited to) work surfaces, tabletops, light switches, cord pulls, hair driers, door handles, appliances, remote controls, key-safes, bathroom fittings, and hot tubs.

 There will be no need to meet anyone face to face in order to check-in, and you will be given a code for a key safe prior to your arrival.

 - While all cottages will have hand sanitiser or liquid soap, we recommend you bring your own, particularly to use when you’re out and about.